bruceLstanton/cml-iosv-cat8kv-base-config/README.md

 - Disables `exec-timeout` on console

 ## Usage
+- Clone or download this repository
+- Open
+- Copy, paste, and save as shown below

 ![Screenshot](./docs/images/How_To_Use_Base_Configs_In_CML.png)

 ## Notes

+- Neither I nor this project is associated with Cisco Systems, Inc. or VanDyke Software in any way.
-Modify as needed.
+- Modify as needed.
 Change passwords, timeouts, add interfaces, etc.